This image depicts predictive analytics in BPO

 This is already possible, and many industry analysts believe that the future of customer experience will focus on knowing exactly what each customer wants and when they want it.

 Traditional customer feedback relied on surveys.
+For many organizations, this means partnering with an outsourced market research company to design, collect, and analyze survey data at scale.
 This was always a reactive and inaccurate process, gathering information only from customers who had time to complete a survey.
 Now, we can use analytic systems to explore and blend the data we have on customer behavior with additional sources of information.

 Personalization